What if you could get better fuel mileage by simply buying a car with a shift stick instead of an automatic transmission?

 - Manual transmissions use gear oil or engine oil, in most cases.
 Unlike automatic transmission fluid (ATF), it doesn’t deteriorate as quickly over time and it doesn’t need frequent changes.
 Some manufacturers even suggest that manual transmission fluids don’t need changing unless there’s a leak or after a repair’s been completed.

-Cons of a stick shift
+The Cons of a Stick Shift

 - Unlike in an automatic, starting off on a hill ranges from being slightly inconvenient to being absolutely terrifying, depending on your driving skill.
 Many drivers have rolled back into traffic or stalled out after trying (and failing) to pull away from a hill.